 What is injectable contraception?

-It’s a form of contraception that is injected into a muscle (usually buttock or upper arm) to stop pregnancy by releasing progestogen into the body.
+Injectable contraception is a form of contraception that is injected into a muscle (either the upper arm or buttock) to stop pregnancy by releasing progestogen (this is similar to a natural hormone produce by the body).
+It’s often referred to as Depo.

 How does it work?